 Due to their brutal mistreatment at the hands of people, the main dog named Hagen starts an uprising with other dogs, forming a huge army that swarms the streets and causes all kinds of chaos and havoc.

 This Hungarian film goes somewhere unique in its tackling of animal brutality, including dog cage fights.
 We should really treat our pets right, otherwise they may form their own army against us.

 2. Backcountry (2014)

 The Canadian film Backcountry tells the story of a couple—Alex (played by Jeff Roop) and Jenn (played by Missy Peregrym)—who go hiking for the weekend, but their days together are ruined because they didn't bring a map and they find themselves lost in the wilderness.

 What awaits them in the dense forest is a bear who hunts and eats anything in its path, including deer meat and human flesh.
 It's only a matter of time before it tracks them down.

 Alex ignores the red flags and relies too much on his own wits, putting them in grave danger and escalating the tension to unbearable heights.

 1. In the Heart of the Sea (2015)

-The focus of the story is about the remaining crew's survival in the open sea, with limited supplies and no land in sight.
+The focus of the film is about the remaining crew's survival in the open seas, with limited supplies and no land in sight.